How to navigate this post (and find the pattern):

 - basic sewing supplies (such as Pinking shears, fabric marker or fabric chalk, scissors, ruler )

-Step 1: Print your pattern pieces and cut them out.
+Step 1: Print your pattern pieces and cut them out and tape together.

-There are two necklines on the bodice pattern piece.
-To make it easy, print the bodice piece twice and cut out the back bodice on one and the front bodice on the second.
+There are two necklines on the dress pattern piece.
+To make it easier, you can print it twice and cut out the back neckline on one and the front neckline on the second.

 If using the long sleeve pattern, there is an optional narrow sleeve for use on a stretch knits only.